MicrosoftDocs/PowerShell-Docs/dsc/secureMOF.md

 To enact credential encryption, a public key certificate must be available on the _Target Node_ that is **trusted** by the computer being used to author the DSC configuration.
 This public key certificate has specific requirements for it to be used for DSC credential encryption:

 1. **Key Usage**:
    - Must contain: 'KeyEncipherment' and 'DataEncipherment'.
    - Should _not_ contain: 'Digital Signature'.
 2. **Enhanced Key Usage**:
    - Must contain: Document Encryption (1.3.6.1.4.1.311.80.1).
    - Should _not_ contain: Client Authentication (1.3.6.1.5.5.7.3.2) and Server Authentication (1.3.6.1.5.5.7.3.1).
 3. The Private Key for the certificate is available on the *Target Node_.
 4. The **Provider** for the certificate must be "Microsoft RSA SChannel Cryptographic Provider".

->**Recommended Best Practice:** Although you can use a certificate with containing a Key Usage of 'Digital Signature' or one of the Authentication EKU's, this will enable the encryption key
+> [!IMPORTANT] Although you can use a certificate with containing a Key Usage of 'Digital Signature' or one of the Authentication EKU's, this will enable the encryption key
->to be more easily misused and vulnerable to attack.
+> to be more easily misused and vulnerable to attack.
 So it is best practice to use a certificate created specifically for the purpose of securing DSC credentials that omits these Key Usage and
->EKUs.
+> EKUs.

 Any existing certificate on the _Target Node_ that meets these criteria can be used to secure DSC credentials.